Proving membership in LLM pretraining data via data watermarks: Introduction

 Many jurisdictions will likely give authors and other copyright holders a right to opt-out their works from machine learning training data.
 In the EU, such rights are granted by the text and data mining exceptions,\footnote{Directive (EU) 2019/790 of the European Parliament and of the Council of 17 April 2019 on copyright and related rights in the Digital Single Market and amending Directives 96/9/EC and 2001/29/EC.
 Article 4.} which require any non-academics who mine data to respect opt-out requests from the rightholders of that data \cite{keller_2023_protecting}.
 In the U.S., the right to opt-out will be determined by ongoing copyright lawsuits.
 As the law develops, detecting whether rightholders' works were used for large language model (LLM) training is poised to be an important technical problem.

 \pgfmathdeclarefunction{gauss}{2}{ \pgfmathparse{1/(#2*sqrt(2*pi))*exp(-((x-#1)^2)/(2*#2^2))} }

 As an example, \textit{The New York Times Co. v.
 Microsoft Corp.}, S.D.N.Y.
 2023\footnote{The New York Times Co. v.
 Microsoft Corp., No. 1:2023cv11195, 17 U.S.C. § 501 Copyright Infringement (S.D.N.Y. filed Dec.
 27, 2023).} is a recent copyright infringement lawsuit filed in the U.S., where a key piece of evidence is the fact that ChatGPT can reproduce long snippets of historical news articles.\footnote{Training on rightholders' data does not immediately constitute copyright infringement, see \citet{henderson2023foundation} for an overview of fair use and machine learning.
-However, whether copyrighted data was included in training will be an important piece of evidence to make a strong case for copyright infringement.} In general, using exact reproduction to prove texts were trained on is questionable: certain text may be easy to predict for the model, especially after training on other sources of information on the internet.
-In pursuing legal action, it would be best to provide statistically sound evidence which indicates that the rightholder's data was used for training with high probability.
+However, whether copyrighted data was included in training will be an important piece of evidence to make a strong case for copyright infringement.} However, most texts used for training cannot be exactly reproduced: while a large journalism organization may have articles heavily duplicated across the internet, most rightholders' works will not be.
+For large language models which are trained for one epoch with large batch sizes, a document appearing less than a few times will not be memorized verbatim \cite{duan2024membership}.
+In pursuing legal action, it would also be best to provide statistically sound evidence which indicates that a rightholder's data was used for training with high probability.

 In this work, we propose \textit{data watermarks}, which allow rightholders to statistically prove that an LLM has trained on their data.\footnote{We refer to perturbing a text collection as \textit{data watermarking}, but we distinguish it from works which use watermarks to identify machine-generated text \cite{kirchenbauer2023watermark, venugopal-etal-2011-watermarking}.} Central to our method is a hypothesis test, which provides statistical guarantees on the false detection rate (\S\ref{sec:hypothesis_testing}).
 Our method first randomly inserts one of many possible data watermarks across a document collection.
 A model's loss on the inserted watermark can then be compared against those of randomly sampled watermarks.
 If the loss on the inserted watermark is lower in a statistically significant way, we can be confident that the model trained on the watermarked documents (illustrated in Figure \ref{figure:null_distribution}).